aaronjoseph/DataScienceNotes/Finance/Free Cash Flow (FCF) - DCF Method.md

 1. Identify the Average Free Cash Flow of the company
 2. Identify the growth rate
 	1. Here, for smaller companies, assume 18% in the first 5 years into the future
-	2. For larger companies, assuem 15% and 10% growth for the first 5 and the last 5 years
+	2. For larger companies, assume 15% and 10% growth for the first 5 and the last 5 years
 3. Estimate the future cash flows
 	1. Table below shows a sample